natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Phantom%20FG.1.md

 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 By the late 1950s, the Fleet Air Arm were looking to replace their roster of ageing [[Sea Vixen F.A.W.
 Mk.2|de Havilland Sea Vixens]].
 Having dropped the idea of a navalised version of the P.1154 (a supersonic development of the P.1127, which was itself the predecessor of the [[Harrier (Family)|Hawker Siddeley Harrier]]), they instead decided to purchase a customised variant of the F-4 Phantom II from the United States.
 The Phantom FG.1, also known as the F-4K, was created from the [[F-4J Phantom II|F-4J]] with a number of modifications, including a hingeable nose radome and longer front gear leg to adapt it to the smaller British carriers, as well as the installation of the larger and more powerful Rolls-Royce Spey turbofan engines.
 From April 1968, 48 aircraft would be delivered to the Fleet Air Arm; however, issues would soon be encountered, namely in that the heat produced by the afterburning Spey engines would cause the flight deck plating to buckle and melt.
 Ultimately, only HMS Ark Royal (R09) would be refitted to operate the Phantom FG.1, carrying 28 aircraft, and they would remain in service until the Ark Royal's decommissioning in 1978, after which the aircraft were transferred to RAF service.

 Introduced in [[Update "Starfighters"]], the Phantom FG.1 is very similar to the [[Phantom FGR.2]], equipping AIM-9Gs, Skyflashes, a pulse-Doppler radar, and the two powerful turbofan engines that differentiate them from other [[F-4 Phantom II (Family)|Phantoms]].
-Due to the navalisation, it is marginally heavier than the FGR.2, but does feature a tail hook for carrier landings.
 The main draws of the Phantom are its good acceleration and high-speed manoeuvrability, as well as the large air-to-air complement which, coupled with the powerful pulse-Doppler radar, allows the FG.1 to be a potent air superiority fighter.
 Use the aircraft's speed and AIM-9Gs to target unsuspecting opponents from medium ranges, while utilising the Skyflashes in head-on approaches.
 The 20 mm gunpod can be removed for extra flight performance, or equipped to provide another option in close range engagements.

 == General info ==
 === Flight performance ===